 - Danger of having pyrotechnics on board and risk when used.

-- 2 Star Red Aerial Distress Flare, visibility up to 6 or 7 miles, burns for 5.5 seconds.
+- 2 Star Red Aerial Distress Flare: visibility up to 6 or 7 miles, burns for 5.5 seconds.

-- Hand Flare: Burns for 1 minute.
+- Hand Flare: Line of sight, burns for 1 minute.

 - Hand Smoke: Burns for 1 minute.